RGBCube/site/site/dump/build-systems/no-gnulib.md

 debug.

 It's so ass.
 It's so incredibly easy to build it wrong and create a shitty distro (and it is built _wrong_ by default).
-At least in Rust and the general ecosystem of Rust, `Cargo.toml` is pretty well-defined and `build.rs` scripts don't do anything that insane.
-(Hell, even the
-[C compilation tools used inside crates](https://lib.rs/cc) are shared deps and is well-defined).
+At least in Rust (or in other ecosystems, such as Go) and the general ecosystem of Rust, `Cargo.toml` is pretty well-defined and `build.rs` scripts don't do anything that insane.
+(Hell, even the [C compilation tools used inside crates](https://lib.rs/cc) are shared deps and is well-defined).

 I don't trust the average distro to build any toolchain made by GNU properly, and I do not trust them to produce a proper set of system tools eiyher because